lowepowerlab/protocols/gibson_assembly.md

 ### Gibson assembly
 * Quantify DNA on nanodrop
-* Use ['assembly_workbook.xlsx'](workbooks/assembly_workbook.xlsx) to calculate reactions
+* Use ['assembly_workbook.xlsx'](workbooks/assembly_workbook.xlsx) to calculate reactions.
-  * If using newly prepped plasmid backbone, include a "no insert" negative control in the Gibson reaction + *E. coli* transformation
+  * If using newly prepped plasmid backbone, include a "no insert" negative control in the Gibson reaction + *E. coli* transformation.
   * Although manufacturer recommends 20 ul reaction, 10 ul reactions work great & save money.
 * Thaw a 50 ul aliquot of the NEB HiFi Assembly mix (#E2621L) on ice.
 * Prepare reaction and incubate in thermocycler at 50C for 15-60 min.